zainabaljifri/library_CRUD/README.md

 # library_CRUD

-Tools: NodeJS, Express, Mongoose, MongoDB, AWS S3, JWT
+Tools:
+- NodeJS
+- Express
+- -Mongoose
+- MongoDB
+- AWS
+- S3
+- JWT

 You can use the URL attached to the repo to test each function separately via postman.

-P.S.
-It was deployed on Vercel(Serverless Functions), so be careful not to upload >6MB files.
+*P.S.
+It was deployed on Vercel(Serverless Functions), so be careful not to upload >6MB files.*

 Here are some examples